IO-underscorre/boolean-not-so-correct-adventures/README.md

 # boolean-not-so-correct-adventures
 ---
 ## Description
-Reproducing the nearby scooter management page in a web app for an electric scooter-sharing application.
+Reproduction of a nearby scooter management page in a web app for an electric scooter-sharing service.

 ## Languages & Tools
 HTML and CSS